How To Fix Ripped Jeans Inner Thigh

 This one is a quick fix that is perfect for repairing your jeans that are more important to you because of their use than appearance.
 So, here is what you are going to do:

-Step 1: Preparing The Ripped Area And The Patch
+Step 1: Preparing the Ripped Area and the Patch

-Step 2: Using The Fabric Glue To Fix The Denim Patch
+Step 2: Applying Fabric Glue

 How To Fix Holes In Jeans Inner Thigh?

-Step 5: Time To Start Sewing The Fusible
+Step 5: Sewing the Fusible

-Step 6: Putting The Final Touches Over The Work
+Step 6: Final Touches

 How To Keep Pants From Wearing Out In The Inner Thigh Area?